medhabasu/udacity-course/README.md

 * User info

 ### Data used
-It uses randomly selected data for the first six months of 2017 for all three cities.
+The project uses randomly selected data for the first six months of 2017 for all three cities.
+The data was provided by Motivate, a bike share system provider.
 All three cities have data on these six areas:

 * Start Time (e.g., 2017-01-01 00:07:57)
 * End Time (e.g., 2017-01-01 00:20:53)